 One of the most common issues houseplants have when coming back indoors is bringing unwanted pests with them.
 Check your houseplants thoroughly for small insects like aphids, mealybugs and spider mites and remove them.
 These pests can hitchhike on the plants you bring in for the winter and infest all of your houseplants.
-You may even want to use the hose to wash off your houseplants before bringing them in.
-This will help knock off any pests that you may have missed.
-Treating the plants with neem oil can help as well.

 In winter, the sun slips lower in the sky and light levels near windows drop up to 50 percent.
 Houseplants that grow near a sunny eastern or northern window in summer may need a southern or western exposure in winter.
 Likewise, plants near western or southern windows that need filtered light in summer may be able to withstand direct sun in winter.
 To help plants cope with changing light levels: